maxpou/gatsby-starter-morning-dew/README.md

   ],
   ```
 3. Add an image called `baymax.png` in `content/images/baymax.png`.
-🐞This is due to a bug.
+🐞This is due to a theme limitations.
 😬 Don't worry, this picture will not appear on your website!

 Need more details?
 Checkout: